Health economic modelling

 - authority contexts

 - negotiations with decision-makers and payers at different levels

-- support of sales and marketing, for example in material production or tailor-made tools used in sales situations
+- the support of sales and marketing, for example, in material production or tailor-made tools used in sales situations